210029073/employee_javafx/README.md

 )
 </code>

+For Microsoft Windows users it should just work without any errors when running javafx:run when running it via the Plugins section from Maven tab in IntelliJ.

+Or javafx:run in run configurations for running Maven script via Eclipse.

 ## Important Note for macOS/Linux Users
 - May not work correctly in Linux/macOS when running the project in Eclipse or IntelliJ
 - May involve you to install Maven from your dependency repository manager.